mailermailer/mailermailer-wp/README.md

 #### Where can I find my API key?

 API keys are available upon request.
 If you'd like one, please email us at support@mailermailer.com.

+#### How do I set up the CAPTCHA?

+If you'd like to add a CAPTCHA to your MailerMailer signup form, you'll first need to [follow the instructions on Google](https://developers.google.com/recaptcha/docs/start) for obtaining an API key pair.
+Once you have the pair of keys, you can enter then under Settings > MailerMailer Settings > CAPTCHA Settings.

 #### I just changed my signup form on MailerMailer.
 How do I update the widget?